 Thermal Radiation: Process of heat flow due to radiation.
-Definition of emissivity, absorptivity, reflectivity a transmissivity.
+Definition of emissivity, absorptivity, reflectivity and transmissivity.
 Concept of black and grey bodies.
 Plank's law of non chromatic radiation.
-Wien's displacement la Kirchoff's law, Stefan Boltzmann's law, Lambert's Cosine law.
-Definition of intensity of Radiation, irradiation a radiosity.
+Wien's displacement law.
+Kirchoff's law.
+Stefan Boltzmann's law.
+Lambert's Cosine law.
+Definition of intensity of Radiation, irradiation and radiosity.
 Geometric/ configuration factor and its use in heat exchange between two black bodies.
-Electrical networ analysis for radiation exchange between two, three or four bodies (e.g. boiler or other furnaces).
-Simplification electrical network analysis for its application to simple bodies like two parallel surfaces, concent cylinders/spheres and a body enveloped by another body.
+Electrical network analysis for radiation exchange between two, three or four bodies (e.g. boiler or other furnaces).
+Simplification of electrical network analysis for its application to simple bodies like two parallel surfaces, concentric cylinders/spheres and a body enveloped by another body.
 Use of radiation shields.

 Text/Reference Books: 1.
-Incropera F.P. and De Witt D.P., "Fundamentals of Heat and Mass transfer", John Wil 7th Edition, 2011.
+Incropera F.P. and De Witt D.P., "Fundamentals of Heat and Mass transfer", John Wiley, 7th Edition, 2011.